-- what factors affect our business, - what our revenue and costs were in the first six months of fiscal 1999 and 1998 and fiscal 1998, 1997 and 1996, - why those revenue and costs were different from period to period, - the sources of our revenue, - how all of this affects our overall financial condition, - what our expenditures were in the first six months of fiscal 1999 and 1998 and fiscal 1998, 1997 and 1996, and - the sources of our cash to pay for future capital expenditures.
+- what factors affect our business, - what our revenue and costs were in the nine months ended June 30, 1999 and 1998 and fiscal 1998, 1997 and 1996, - why those revenue and costs were different from period to period, - the sources of our revenue, - how all of this affects our overall financial condition, - what our expenditures were in the nine months ended June 30, 1999 and 1998 and fiscal 1998, 1997 and 1996, and - the sources of our cash to pay for future capital expenditures.

 As you read Management's Discussion and Analysis, it may be helpful to refer to Amdocs' financial statements.
-In Management's Discussion and Analysis, we analyze and explain the six month to six month and annual changes in the specific line items in the consolidated statements of operations.
+In Management's Discussion and Analysis, we analyze and explain the nine months to nine months and annual changes in the specific line items in the consolidated statements of operations.
 Our analysis may be important to you in making decisions about your investment in Amdocs.
 Our analysis contains certain forward looking statements that involve risk and uncertainties.
 Our actual results could differ materially from the results reflected in these forward looking statements as they are subject to a variety of risk factors.
 See "Risk Factors" for more information.
 We disclaim any obligation to update our forward looking statements.